 Staging Change will support innovative solutions to challenges and opportunities organizations face in rapidly changing environments.
 The program is designed to welcome organizations over four stages depending on their interest and suitability to the approach designed and delivered by EmcArts and Metcalf.
 Funding will also be staged, beginning with small participation grants ($3,000) and, if an organization is successful through all four stages, culminating in substantial scaling grants of up to $75,000 a year for two years.
 The pre-determined focus issue that was an integral part of CrSI will no longer apply.

-Metcalf and EmcArts will be holding an information session on April 23, 2018 from 1-4 pm.
-The first two hours will be devoted to the granting program and the remainder to the Associate Facilitator Initiative.
-Although the information session is free, you must register in advance in order to save your spot.
-Register via Eventbrite here.
+Metcalf and EmcArts held an information session about the program on April 23, 2018.
+The first two hours was devoted to the granting program and the remainder to the Associate Facilitator Initiative.
+A copy of the presentation slides can be found here.

 Applicants to Staging Change must:

 - be professional theatre, dance, music, or opera organizations (including companies, festivals, professional training institutions and service organizations);

 - maintain a professional staff (organizations of all sizes are encouraged to apply; the minimum required staff capacity is 1 FTE);